telerik/winforms-docs/gridview/hierarchical-grid/self-referencing-hierarchy.md

 {{endregion}}

-1. Last, but not least, you may want to show different images depending on the actual file system types of the data records.
-              To do this, you should handle the CellFormatting event, check if the FileSystemInfoType is *File* or *Folder* and
-              set the appropriate image accordingly:
+5\.
+Last, but not least, you may want to show different images depending on the actual file system types of the data records.
+To do this, you should handle the CellFormatting event, check if the FileSystemInfoType is *File* or *Folder* and set the appropriate image accordingly:
-            #_[C#]_

 {{source=..\SamplesCS\GridView\HierarchicalGrid\SelfReferencingHierarchy.cs region=settingImagesToCells}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\SelfReferencingHierarchy.vb region=settingImagesToCells}}